overLines/Helptext-over-5250-Emulation/README.md

 Now you type a "H" in the field and press Enter.
-Now the 5250 Client open automatically a default Browser on your Client and this show following Homepage on.
+Now the 5250 Client open automatically a default Browser on your Client and displays the following homepage.

 Result ;)
 https://google.com